Tuli Goon

-Tuli Goon (born 21 February 1988 in Kolkata) is an Indian women footballer who currently plays as a right back for India women's national football team.
+Tuli Goon (born 21 February 1988 in Kolkata) is an Indian former footballer who played as a right back for India women's national football team.

 International

 Goon has represented Indian Senior National Team in the 2010 South Asian Games in Bangladesh, 2010 SAFF Women's Championship and 2012 SAFF Women's Championship.
 She was also part of the Indian Team which played the Combined Dutch Team in 2013.